Notalib/nativescript-webview-ext/README.md

 ### Vue support

-Import `@nota/nativescript-webview-ext/vue` in your app entry file (llikely app.js or main.js).
+Import `@nota/nativescript-webview-ext/vue` in your app entry file (likely app.js or main.js).

 This registers the element `WebViewExt` for `Vue`.